 Make sure your child takes the PSAT in October.
 His scores will provide valuable feedback about his current academic skills.

-Have her sign into collegeboard.org once her scores are available and link her results to Khan Academy—it will recommend free online lessons to address her academic weak spots.
+Have them sign into collegeboard.org once their scores are available and look at the results to address any academic weak spots.

 Discuss your child’s possible career interests.
 Reach out to people in these fields to find out what a typical day on the job is like.